We use affiliate links and may receive a small commission on purchases. Read more about us.

 Barrel Size And Shape

 Revlon, on the other hand, doesn’t offer any slimmer barrels.
-As a matter of fact, this is the second generation of Revlon One-Step Volumizer which has a 4.24” barrel.
-If you would like to curl your hair with your hot air brush Drybar also offers a round shaped 2.25” barrel called Single Shot, which is a much better option for creating intricate curls.
+As a matter of fact, this is the second generation of Revlon One-Step Volumizer which has a 2.8″ barrel, that is even bigger.

 Detachable Design And Attachment Options